HaoZhangSid/EV3-Robot/README.md

 > https://github.com/HaoZhangSid/EV3-Robot

 ## Introduction
 This project aims to develop an intelligent robot based on LEGO Mindstorms EV3, focusing on efficient path following and automatic obstacle avoidance capabilities.
-By utilizing EV3 sensors and programming skills, this robot can autonomously navigate in various environments, recognizing paths and avoiding obstacles ahead.
+By utilizing EV3 sensors and programming skills, this robot can autonomously navigate in various environments, recognizing paths and avoiding obstacles ahead！